-I’m Will Whitney, a research scientist at DeepMind on the Control team.
+I’m Will Whitney, a research scientist at DeepMind.
 I got my PhD working with Kyunghyun Cho at NYU.
 Before that I worked with Josh Tenenbaum and Tejas Kulkarni at MIT for my Master’s.
 In a past life I started a company and went through Y Combinator.
 I also created Hydrogen, an interactive coding environment for the Atom text editor, which was downloaded >2,000,000 times.

 This page is typically outdated, so refer to my Semantic Scholar instead.